 STIs are bacterial or viral infections that are transmitted from person to person during unprotected anal, vaginal and oral sex.
 Research has shown that infection with an STI may also increase the likelihood of HIV being acquired or transmitted.

-Your nearest NZAF centre provides STI tests for HIV, syphilis, hepatitis C, chlamydia and gonorrhoea.
+Your nearest NZAF centre provides STI tests for HIV, syphilis, chlamydia and gonorrhoea.
 There are STIs that are preventable by vaccines – hepatitis A, hepatitis B and human papillomavirus (HPV) – although the vaccines may not be funded.
 It is best to discuss this with your doctor.

 Condoms and lube